 Hoxby (2009) shows that colleges became more stratified in the 1960s.
 Her data end in 2006.
 They are also not publicly available.

 Moreover, Hoxby's data show that initially highly selective colleges became more selective over time and vice versa.
 A different, but related, question is: did colleges become more homogeneous?
 How did the CDF of college "qualities" change over time?
 What happened more recently?

 Possible data sources: IPEDS (since about 1985) and HERI freshmen surveys.

 Drawback: this is descriptive.

 Occupational downgrading of immigrants (2020)¶

-Idea: If immigrants from poor countries have less hc (given schooling), they should be employed in jobs that require less hc.
+Idea: If immigrants from poor countries have less human capital (given schooling), they should be employed in jobs that require less human capital.
 Those are jobs held by natives with lower schooling.